Gordi42/code-remote/Readme.md

 ```
 Shell Command: Install 'code' command in PATH
 ```
-- 'ssh' installed, and a config file under `~/.ssh/config`.
+- 'ssh' and 'ssh-keygen' installed, and a config file under `~/.ssh/config`.
 You can create the config file by executing
 ```bash
 touch ~/.ssh/config
 ```